SBC-Collaboration/SBCPiezoGUI/README.md

 ## Issues

-- When installing dependencies using CPM, the way implot is set up produces an error; you can fix this by adding the following lines to _deps/implot-src/implot.h immediately after #pragma once and BEFORE #include "imgui.h":
+- When installing dependencies using CPM, the way implot is set up produces an error; you can fix this by running "cmake .", then adding the following lines to _deps/implot-src/implot.h immediately after #pragma once and BEFORE #include "imgui.h":
     - #ifndef IMGUI_DEFINE_MATH_OPERATORS
     - #define IMGUI_DEFINE_MATH_OPERATORS
     - #endif